johnpolacek/growth-areas-for-a-software-developer/README.md

 	    > > This is too complicated too explain to a non-technical person.
 You’ll just have to trust me.

 	    > Better
-	    > > If I draw this flowchart, it will make the pattern of behavior more clear...
+	    > > If I draw this flowchart, it will make the pattern of behavior more clear.

 - ## Writing